nasa/Transform-to-Open-Science-Book/_sources/Open_Science_Cookbook/code_learning_resources.md

 - PyData has a library of [videos](https://www.youtube.com/user/PyDataTV) on a wide variety of data science topics, including introductions to various coding languages.
 PyData is a project of [NumFOCUS](https://numfocus.org/).
 - The "quickstart" guide to [Pangeo](https://pangeo.io/quickstart.html), a "community platform for big data science" for the global scientific community
 - The *Julia Crash Course* is an upcoming Julia book by TOPS 2022 Panelist [Logan Kilpatrick](https://github.com/logankilpatrick) which covers the basics of the language, making your first contributions to the ecosystem, scientific computing, and more!
 You can pre-order your [here](https://logankilpatrick.gumroad.com/) and it will be available [here](https://juliacrashcourse.com/)
+- [Project Pythia](https://projectpythia.org/)is an education and training hub for the geoscientific Python community.
+Although a bit geoscience centric, a lot of what they provide can be easily applied to other fields

 ## Research Software
 - Curated list research software policies from around the world can be found in *[Overview of the research software funding landscape](https://www.researchsoft.org/blog/2021-12/)* by the [Research Software Alliance](https://www.researchsoft.org/#).
 They have additional information and resources [here](https://www.researchsoft.org/resa-resources/).